aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (mcardoso3-stat6250):  Does the "do count" statement cover both numerical and categorical variables?
 - Question (lzhao4−stat6250): How the DO loop perform repetitive calculations?
 - Question (cyuan10-stat6250): Can the BY statement be anything other than numeric?
 Does it have it be integers?
+- Question (aalamri−stat6250): What is the DO loop used for?
+- Answer (aalamri−stat6250):  It is used for performing repetitive calculations with finite values.

 [Course Textbook Chapter 14, Problem 4]
 - Question (yzhu12-stat6250): Under what situations that we use DO WHILE and DO UNTIL statements?